Jordan Bender

-Jordan Bender (born July 9, 2001) is an American professional soccer player who plays as an attacking midfielder for Swedish club AFC Eskilstuna.
+Jordan Bender (born July 9, 2001) is an American professional soccer player who plays as an attacking midfielder for USL League One club Sarasota Paradise.

 Club career

 Orlando City

 Having joined the Orlando City Development Academy (DA) aged 13 and captaining the U19 team in the process, Bender signed his first professional contract with Orlando City B (OCB), Orlando City's USL League One affiliate, on November 14, 2018.
 In December 2019, Bender signed a Homegrown contract with Orlando City ahead of the 2020 season.
 In doing so he became the first Orlando player to be signed to the senior team having directly come through both the academy and OCB.

 Charlotte Independence loan

 On May 6, 2021, Bender joined USL Championship team Charlotte Independence on loan for the 2021 season.
 He made his debut on May 14, 2021, as a 77th-minute substitute in a 3–0 win over Charleston Battery.
 He was recalled by Orlando City on September 1 having made 15 appearances.
 Bender had his contract option declined at the end of the 2021 season.